Arm has launched a new range of products, called Total Compute, built on top of its recently released Armv9 architecture (opens in new tab).

 Arm has also launched the Cortex-A710, the first “big” CPU based on Armv9, and the Cortex-A510, the company’s first “LITTLE” core in four years.
 As is to be expected, both offer significant performance increases over the previous generation, in the region of 30%.

 To help customers bolster graphical performance, Arm has introduced a trio of new Mali GPUs, the most powerful of which is the Mali-G710.
-Built for premium smartphones, laptops and Chromebooks, the G710 delivers a 20% performance uplift that will benefit gamers in particular.
+Built for premium smartphones (opens in new tab), laptops (opens in new tab) and Chromebooks (opens in new tab), the G710 delivers a 20% performance uplift that will benefit gamers in particular.

 As with the Cortex range, Arm has released two accompanying “sub-premium” GPUs: the Mali-G610 and Mali-G510.
 The pair offer lower performance but at a more affordable price point, ideal for mid-range devices and premium smart TVs.